-There are other advantages of buying straight from the manufacturer.
-You will be able to get a better information about the product and enjoy good discounts too.
+There are other advantages to buying straight from the manufacturer.
+You will be able to get better information about the product and enjoy good discounts too.

 Make sure that the retailer provides warranties on their products, offers a money-back guarantee and genuine customer reviews on their websites.

 One of the key factors to buying the ideal derma roller is the needle size.
 We also recall tip #1 – know your skin condition – choose the right needle size that can treat whatever skin problems you have.

 The following is a general guide on choosing the right needle size based on your skin condition and intended procedures:

 - 0.2 mm and 0.3 mm – needle lengths that reach just the epidermis.
 They enable and enhance the penetration of certain cosmetic creams.
 They are completely pain-free so they’re highly recommended for daily use.
 You can use it even twice a day.

 - 0.5 mm – ideal for anti-aging and light acne scar treatments.
 This needle length may be a bit painful, but most people can manage it without applying a topical anesthetic.
 Use it two to three times a week, at least in the first three months.